crustio/Crust-Grants-Program/applications/crustlive.md

 ### Overview

-Please provide the following:
-  * Crust.Live
+  * Project name: Crust.Live
-  * Most of people use centralized video sharing platforms and they are satisfied with that, but up to one day they realized that they are hardly controlled by incognito algorithms and decisions of the management board behind these platforms.
+  * Description: Most of people use centralized video sharing platforms and they are satisfied with that, but up to one day they realized that they are hardly controlled by incognito algorithms and decisions of the management board behind these platforms.
 It's easy to realize how dictatorial the centralized platforms are from the recent political events in 2020.
 Crust Live was created as an open-source video sharing platform based on distributed network to offer a solution opposed to conventional platforms:
     * Video hosting ressources: Crust Live is based on distributed storage networks (e.g Crust Network) which is an emerging solution to reduce the power of centralized storage companies.
 Distributed strorage offers cheap, controllable solution but there are not much show cases for public audience.
 Crust Live is a complement component in the very early stage of distributed storage era.
     * Censorship-free
     * Non-profit: most decisions that lead people to the controlled situation come from the profit.
 Crust Live uses cheap, distributed storage ressources (even cheaper in the future since hardware is becoming cheaper and get double capacity every 2 years according to Moore's law) therefore it does not require a huge amount of money to maintain the platform.
 The profit that is used to maintain the platform come from the donation and advertisement.